Saksham128/EasyDrakSetup/Installation_instructions/vmSnapshotRestore.md

 # VM Save-file/Snapshot creation

 Creating a save-file or snapshot is an important step for properly generating logs.
-VM has to be retored to the previous clean state after execution of each malware executable.
+VM has to be restored to the previous clean state after execution of each malware executable.
 Restoring the VM to a fresh and clean state removes any instance of the previous executable from memory.
 <br>

 ## VM Snapshot creation